Table of Contents

 • 2000 Census (only County, Place, Tract and Block FIPS codes)

-GeoIDs and FIPS
+What's the difference between GeoIDs and FIPS Codes?

 Geocodio returns FIPS codes, which can be matched to GeoIDs.